juliantglover/Dog-Breed-Classification-Deep-Learning-CNN/README.md

 #### Accuracy
 <a width="300px" height="300px" href="https://ibb.co/89xFSvX"><img src="https://i.ibb.co/NKNwHD7/Accuracy-vs-Epochs.png" alt="Accuracy-vs-Epochs" border="0"></a>

-As can be seen around epoch 18 the CNN's test loss began to increase and training was stopped.
+The results above show that around epoch 18 the CNN's test loss began to increase and overfitting was likely occuring so training was stopped.

+### Inference

+The resulting trained CNN from this project was deployed as Django application than can be viewed in this <a href="https://github.com/juliantglover/Dog-Breed-Classification-DRF-API">repository</a>.
+The Django applications is simply a Django Rest Framework API that has a single "predictImage" endpoint.
+The endpoint accepts a single image as input and returns the predicted dog breed as well as the probabilites of all 120 possible classes.
+The code used to perform the inferencec can be viewed <a href="https://github.com/juliantglover/Dog-Breed-Classification-DRF-API/blob/master/dogbreedclassifier/Inference.py"> here</a>.
+Each image is cropped, normalized, and transformed to a PyTorch tensor.